Self-Leadership · You Were Never Series

 At some point, saying the real thing had a cost.
 Someone responded badly in a way you remembered.
 Someone left after you were honest.
 Someone made you feel like the problem was not the thing that needed to be addressed but the fact that you had raised it.
 You learned to hold it.
 You got very good at deciding in advance that the outcome was not worth the risk of the conversation.

 The problem is you kept making that calculation in situations where the original risk no longer applied.
 You are still protecting yourself from a room you left years ago.
 The person in front of you now is not the person who made saying things dangerous.
-But your body and your habits do not know that yet.
+This is the same self-editing pattern that shows up at work, just running in a different room with higher stakes attached.
+Your body and your habits do not know that yet.
 They are still running the old protocol in the new situation.

 Every time you do not say the thing you need to say, you send yourself a message.
 The message is: what I think and what I need is not worth the trouble of saying.
 Repeat that message hundreds of times over years and it becomes a fact you live inside.
 Not consciously.
 You would never say out loud that your thoughts do not matter.
 But the behavior says it on your behalf, quietly, repeatedly, until it starts to feel true.